Top Family-Friendly Outdoor Adventures Near Asheville, NC

 It’s also home to one of the nicest campgrounds near Asheville.
 The sites are well-shaded and offer a lot more privacy and space than you’ll find at most campgrounds.
 It’s perfect for a first-time family campout and is open year-round with limited services in winter.

-5. Family Float on the French Broad + French Broad Paddle Trail
+4. Family Float on the French Broad + Greenway Adventures

 Tubing the French Broad River by Jared Kay

-The takeout at Amboy Road River Park is also a great access point to Asheville’s awesome greenway system.
-From here you can walk or bike upstream along the French Broad River Greenway from Hominy Park in West Asheville through Carrier Park, or downstream along the French Broad River to the French Broad River Park and dog park.
+The takeout at Amboy Riverfront Park is also a great access point to Asheville’s greenway system.
+From here, you can walk or bike upstream along the French Broad River Greenway through Carrier Park, where the greenway is open even though the west side of the park remains closed due to Helene-related damage; the section through French Broad River Park remains closed.

 Let your littles experience regionally native wildlife up close and in its natural habitat.
-Western North Carolina Nature Center is like a zoo, but better - with conservation at the heart of its mission, the Center focuses on educating visitors on the more than 60 species that live there.
+Western North Carolina Nature Center is like a zoo, but better, with conservation at the heart of its mission and a focus on educating visitors about the 60 species of wildlife that live or once lived in the Southern Appalachian Mountains.

 Easy trails meander along the hillsides above the Swannanoa River with playground structures and biodiverse habitats for the furry residents such as black bears, mountain lions, bobcats, red wolves and everyone’s favorite, the river otters.
 And it’s open seven days a week, which makes the WNC Nature Center a flexible addition to your vacation plans.